jagrutipardhe-debug/-Online-Book-Store-Database-/README.md

 👩‍💻 Author
 Jagruti Pardhe
 B.E. in Computer Science
-Aspiring Data Analyst | IT Support
+Aspiring Data Analyst | Database Administration

 ⭐ If you like this project, don’t forget to star the repository!